Pirate-Weather/pirate-weather-ha/README.md

 To get a feel for the data returned by this API, check out <https://weather.pirateweather.net>!

 I'm really hoping to keep free access going for this API, but it does take money to run the AWS back-end.
 If you'd like to support this project, I have a sponsorship link setup on my [profile](https://github.com/sponsors/alexander0042/)!
+This project (especially the free tier) wouldn't be possibile without the ongoing support from the project sponsors, so they're the [heros](https://github.com/SJV83) [here](https://github.com/matthewj301)!

 ## Notices
 While this integration is designed to be a drop in replacement for the Dark Sky integration, it is possible that small differences will occur.
 The underlying API should return similar results, but specific weather variables may be missing, and additional testing is needed to find and correct these edge cases.
 Please [document any issues](https://github.com/alexander0042/pirate-weather-ha/issues), and I can either update this integration or the weather API.